SaskTel Accessibility Plan (2023 - 2026)

 2. The Built Environment

-SaskTel regularly assesses and evaluates its facilities to ensure they meet the needs for all customers and employees including the provision of ramps, elevators, braille signage and elevator buttons, accessible washrooms, and other specific accessibility accommodations as required.
-When accessibility related issues are identified, and when a major renovation is planned, Corporate Services follows national/local building codes and regulations as they pertain to accessibility.
+SaskTel continues to regularly assess and evaluate its facilities to ensure they meet the needs for all customers and employees, including the provision of ramps, elevators, braille signage and elevator buttons, accessible washrooms, and other specific accessibility accommodations as required.
+When accessibility related issues are identified, and/or when a major renovation is planned, Corporate Services follows national/local building codes and regulations as they pertain to accessibility.

 3. Information and communication technologies (ICT)